flycheck/flycheck/doc/community/people.rst

   early stage and thus brought Flycheck to many new users.
 * Magnar Sveen (:gh:`magnars`) for his :gh:`dash.el <magnars/dash.el>` and
-  :gh:`s.el <magnars/s.el>` libraries, which support considerable parts of Flycheck internals, and greatly helped to overcome the Sebastian’s initial aversion to Emacs Lisp.
+  :gh:`s.el <magnars/s.el>` libraries, which support considerable parts of Flycheck internals, and greatly helped to overcome Sebastian’s initial aversion to Emacs Lisp.
 * Martin Grenfell (:gh:`scrooloose`) for the Vim syntax checking extension :gh:`Syntastic <scrooloose/syntastic>` which saved Sebastian’s life back when